PDF Family Law Form Library

 This is useful information for parents to read which gives some basic explanations about child custody concepts and procedures in California.

-This is a mandatory form that must be used if you wish to bifurcate marital status (get divorced or terminate the domestic partnership before the rest of the case is finished), or if you want the Court to decide some issues in the case before it decides others.
+This mandatory form must be used if you wish to bifurcate marital status (get divorced or terminate the domestic partnership before the rest of the case is finished), or if you want the Court to decide some issues in the case before it decides others.

 This form has useful information about what to do with retirement plans.